We are now accepting applications for the 2015 Summer School.

 Tom Slater, Assistant Editor at online magazine spiked and YJA Summer School graduate

 Since getting involved with the Young Journalists’ Academy I’ve worked for Time Out, TES and am now assistant editor of spiked.
 I would never have made it this far without the YJA.

-The YJA summer school is an intensive, week-long programme that gives state school students from London – who have the talent, but lack the right contacts – the chance to launch their careers in journalism.
+The YJA Summer School is an intensive, week-long programme that gives state-school students in London – who have the talent but lack the contacts – a chance to break into the media industry.